 - 6.1 Any interested party may request an adverse party meeting during the preliminary and/or final investigation phases of an investigation, provided the party indicates reasons for not relying on written submissions only.
-The Commission may refuse an adverse party meeting if granting such meeting will unduly delay the finalisation of a preliminary or final determination. - 6.2 No request for an adverse party meeting will be considered more than 60 days, and no adverse party meeting will be held more than 90 days, after the publication of the Commission's preliminary finding. - 6.3 During the preliminary investigation phase SACU producers may request an adverse party meeting within 7 days after they have been supplied with opposing parties' responses. - 6.4 All interested parties that have cooperated during the investigation shall be invited to attend the adverse party meeting.
-All parties so invited shall be

-- granted 7 days to indicate whether they will attend the adverse party meeting. - 6.5 All information presented during an adverse party meeting shall be reduced to writing and a non-confidential version will be placed on the public file. - Parties requesting an adverse party meeting shall provide the Commission with a detailed agenda for and a detailed version, including non-confidential version, of the information to be discussed at the adverse party meeting at the time of the request.
+The Commission may refuse an adverse party meeting if granting such meeting will unduly delay the finalisation of a preliminary or final determination. - 6.2 No request for an adverse party meeting will be considered more than 30 days, and no adverse party meeting will be held more than 60 days, after the publication of the Commission's preliminary finding. - 6.3 All interested parties that have cooperated during the investigation shall be invited to attend the adverse party meeting.
+All parties so invited shall be granted 7 days to indicate whether they will attend the adverse party meeting. - 6.4 All information presented during an adverse party meeting shall be reduced to writing and a non-confidential version will be placed on the public file. - 6.5 Parties requesting an adverse party meeting shall provide the Commission with a detailed agenda for and a detailed version, including non-confidential version, of the information to be discussed at the adverse party meeting at the time of the request.
 The Commission will make the agenda available to other interested parties for comments and additions.
-The Commission will make the final agenda available in advance to all parties attending the adverse party meeting at least 7 days prior to such meeting taking place. - 6.7 The Commission may limit or add to the topics to be covered during the oral hearing and may structure the meeting as it deems efficient. - 6.8 The Commission may limit the duration of the adverse party meeting.
-Any such limitation must be communicated to all parties attending the meeting when the date for the meeting is finalised. - 6.9 In adverse parties meetings account shall be taken of the need to preserve confidentiality and of convenience to the parties.
-Confidential information may be submitted in camera, but a non-confidential version of such confidential information shall be made available to other interested parties. - 6.10 There shall be no obligation on any party to attend a meeting, and failure to do so shall not be prejudicial to that party's case.
+The Commission will make the final agenda available in advance to all parties attending the adverse party meeting at least 7 days prior to such meeting taking place. - 6.6 The Commission may limit or add to the topics to be covered during the oral hearing and may structure the meeting as it deems efficient. - 6.7 The Commission may limit the duration of the adverse party meeting.
+Any such limitation must be communicated to all parties attending the meeting when the date for the meeting is finalised. - 6.8 In adverse parties meetings account shall be taken of the need to preserve confidentiality and of convenience to the parties.
+Confidential information may be submitted in camera, but a non-confidential version of such confidential information shall be made available to other interested parties. - 6.9 There shall be no obligation on any party to attend a meeting, and failure to do so shall not be prejudicial to that party's case.

-Part C - Procedures Sub-Part I - General
+Part C - Procedures

+Sub-Part I - General